hawkeye1900/SBC-Sept24/week-9/W9-S3-Rendering-API-Deployment/challenge/readme.md

 ## Objective

-Now that you’ve learned React, it’s time to apply those skills by building a dynamic portfolio!
-In this project, you’ll create a React-based portfolio to showcase your skills and accomplishments, including the eight previous weekly challenges covering various technologies.
+Now that you've learned React, it's time to apply those skills by building a dynamic portfolio!
+In this project, you'll create a React-based portfolio to showcase your skills and accomplishments, including the eight previous weekly challenges covering various technologies.
 The portfolio should demonstrate your understanding of React fundamentals, responsive design, and component-based architecture.

 The portfolio should be **responsive** and include **navigation** linking to at least one other page.
-Use components to enhance the functionality of your application—consider building a **gallery** or other interactive sections to bring your work to life.
+Use components to enhance the functionality of your application' consider building a **gallery** or other interactive sections to bring your work to life.
 Once complete, deploy your portfolio to [Render](https://render.com/).

 ## Key Learnings